 There are three locations where Netherthong ( and Thongsbridge ) lads appear on a Roll of Honour.
 The most important is the War Memorial in the Town Square of the village, which was unveiled and dedicated on Sunday, November 11, 1923 at 3pm. ( There is no reference in the Huddersfield Book to this memorial except for one entry for George Durrant which could be a typo. )

-The second is the Working Men’s Club Memorial which embraced photographs of the lads who had laid down their lives and which were enclosed in two large fumed oak and gilt frames.
+The second is the Working Men’s Club Memorial which embraced photographs of members of the Club who had laid down their lives and which were enclosed in two large fumed oak and gilt frames.
 There were 17 names and the Huddersfield Book listed this Memorial 15 times.

 The third Memorial is located in the grounds of Holmfirth Hospital and lists soldiers from all over the Holme Valley.
 Plaque No. 5 is titled Netherthong & Thongsbridge and contains 30 names.
 The Huddersfield Book lists this Memorial 22 times.